aedobbyn/year-of-the-donald/donald_abridged.md

 ## Clinton     401   384  0.48917197
 ## Trump       116  1810  0.06022845
 ```
-The algorithm classifies Trump better than Clinton, maybe because he won more overall counties (more data --> better prediction).
+The algorithm classifies Trump better than Clinton, maybe because he won more overall counties (more data --> better prediction) or becasue the counties he wins are more homogeneous than the counties that Clinton tends to win making his wins easier to classify.

 <br>